joshwcomeau/redux-sounds/README.md

 // (Using the condensed createStore released in Redux v3.1.0)
 ```

 Howler has much more advanced capabilities, including specifying callbacks to run when the sound has completed (or failed to complete), looping sounds, fading in/out, and much more.
-See [their documentation](https://github.com/goldfire/howler.js/#properties) for the complete list.
+See [their documentation](https://github.com/goldfire/howler.js#core) for the complete list.

 ## Usage

 Once your store is created, dispatching actions that trigger sounds is simple.

-Using the convention established in the [rafScheduler Middleware example](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md#seven-examples), a new `meta` property can be attached to actions.
+Using the [Flux Standard Actions](https://redux.js.org/tutorials/fundamentals/part-7-standard-patterns#flux-standard-actions) convention, a new `meta` property can be attached to actions.
 This `meta` property should have a `sound` key, and its value should be that of a registered sound.

 Continuing from our example above, we have 5 possible sounds: `endTurn`, `winGame`, and 3 flavors of jumps.